Unitary Patent & Unified Patent Court

 The Unified Patent Court (UPC) is a new European patent court that has been established to resolve disputes related to the new unitary patent.
 The UPC has exclusive jurisdiction over unitary patents.
 It is the only venue where a unitary patent can be enforced and, except for the time-limited EPO opposition procedure, it is the only venue where the validity of a unitary patent can be challenged.

 By default, the UPC also has jurisdiction over all national validations of European patents in the countries that are participating in the UP/UPC system.
-The UPC therefore enables multiple nationally validated patents in different countries to be enforced in a single action, as opposed to individually in actions before each national court.
-It also enable multiple nationally validated patents to be revoked in a single action.
+The UPC therefore enables multiple nationally validated patents in different countries to be enforced in a single action, as opposed to individual actions before each national court.
+It also enables multiple nationally validated patents to be revoked in a single action.

 The UPC therefore provides new opportunities and risks for both patent holders and third parties.